ssteele/job-apps/README.md

     ];

 ###Find and Track Jobs
 Once you have found a posting that interests you, add it to the app.
-Job applications are fed into the system using basic PHP arrays:
+Job applications are fed into the application using basic PHP arrays:

-*jobs/applications/applications.php*
+*src/jobs/applications/applications.php*

     // basic template - duplicate me when you find new job postings
     $jobs[] = Job::create([